EytanKats/edu_resources/wish_lists/miccai_2021.md

 ___

-### Detecting when pre-trained nnU-Net models fail silently for Covid-19 lung lesion segmentation
+### Detecting When Pre-trained nnU-Net Models Fail Silently for Covid-19 Lung Lesion Segmentation
 Gonzalez et al.

 This paper proposes method to estimate **uncertainty of segmentation** and detect **Out-of-Distribution samples**.